cloudera/hue/docs/docs-site/content/user/editor/_index.md

 1. Export to a file on your cluster's file systems.
 This exports the results to a single file.
 In the export icon, choose Export and then First XXX.
 2. Download to your computer as a CSV or XLS.
 This exports the results to a single file in comma-separated values or Microsoft Office Excel format.
 In the export icon, choose Download as CSV or Download as XLS.

-### Advanced Query Settings

-The pane to the top of the Editor lets you specify the following
-options:

-* Settings: depends on the query engines.
-For information about [Hive configuration variables](http://wiki.apache.org/hadoop/Hive/AdminManual/Configuration).
-* Files: load a jar of files to use as UDF
-* UDFs: register a custom function

 ### Autocomplete